Soc 230 - Human Sexual Behavior » Fall 2021 » Exam 1

 In chapter 2 when doing culture and personality research

-A. the sampling bias can be involved
+B. the response bias can be involved

-B. the measurement bias can be involved
+C. the sampling bias can be involved

-D. the response bias can be involved
+D. the measurement bias can be involved

 Question #40